thomasvance/Credit_Card_Fraud_Detection/README.md

 ![image](https://github.com/user-attachments/assets/4bf35278-2394-46ab-a9ab-327408289ac4)

-Showing places on the map where there are transactions.
+Showing places on the map where there are transactions in real time.
 Color coded to show green as good transactions and red as potential fraudulent charges.

 **Customer Information**